Agentic Harness for Real-World Compilers: More Evaluation Details

 \smalltitle{Tool call distribution} \Cref{fig:tool-call-distribution} displays the average number of tool invocations per issue.
-Notably, LLVM-specific tools, particularly the debugger (\lstcode{eval} and \lstcode{debug}) are called more frequently than generic tools, highlighting their utility in assisting agents to comprehend the bugs.
+Notably, LLVM-specific tools, particularly the debugger (\lstcode{eval} and \lstcode{debug}), are called more frequently than generic tools, highlighting their utility in assisting agents to comprehend bugs.
 Within this category, \lstcode{langref} is rarely invoked, potentially due to the models' familiarity with LLVM IR.
-Regarding the \lstcode{docs} tool, we identified a bug in our implementation of this tool, which prevents models from utilizing it; \lstcode{code} can show the inline documentation as well.
+Regarding the \lstcode{docs} tool, we identified a bug in its implementation that prevents models from utilizing it.
+Fortunately, \lstcode{code} can display inline documentation as well.
 For generic tools, \lstcode{list} and \lstcode{find} are rarely used.
-Although we have wrapped the underlying tools with an agent-friendly interface, frontier models encounter difficulties in invoking \lstcode{edit}, \lstcode{eval}, and \lstcode{debug}, evidenced by a high failure rate, indicating the need for future optimizations.
+Although we have wrapped the underlying tools in an agent-friendly interface, frontier models still encounter difficulties when invoking \lstcode{edit}, \lstcode{eval}, and \lstcode{debug}.
+This is evidenced by their high failure rates, indicating the need for future optimizations.